jmriesen/rust-RSM/README.md

      Others seem overly verbose initially but pay of in the long run.
      One of the reasons I selected RSM is because I new it would be a large project, and I would have to live with any decisions I made.
 # What is this Project?
-  This project is a port of the [[https://gitlab.com/Reference-Standard-M/rsm][Reference Standard M]] implementation maintained by David Wicksell from C to Rust.
+  This project is a port of the [Reference Standard M](https://gitlab.com/Reference-Standard-M/rsm) implementation maintained by David Wicksell from C to Rust.
 ## Why RSM?
    I have always found language design interesting.
    When I learned M at work I thought it seemed like a "simple" language and wondered if I could write an interpreter for it.